 Read more about how Shelter’s EOR solution compares to the Smart Visa.

 When you join Shelter, you will be enrolled in Thailand’s Social Security program and receive a Social Security card.
 Comprehensive personal health insurance is included in the program, and for many expats living and working in Thailand, the coverage is more than sufficient for their needs.
 Currently, if you based outside Chiang Mai, you must pay for the healthcare upfront and be reimbursed later.

 Not necessarily.
 If you are able to provide reference letters from former employers or clients verifying your experience, then you don't need to own a company.

 To be a tax-resident in Thailand you must spend at least 180 days in a calendar year in the country.
-Tax residents are subject to personal income tax on their income derived from Thailand and their foreign-source income remitted to Thailand in the year in which it is accrued.
-Income earned outside Thailand remitted after 1 year is tax-exempt.
+Tax residents are subject to personal income tax on their income derived from Thailand and their foreign-source income remitted to Thailand.
 Non-residents are subject to income tax on their Thai-source income.

 Yes, we have a generous referral program and a long list of existing partners in the relocation space.
 Contact us to learn more.

 Yes.
 Read this article to learn more about the 5 Best Places to Live and Work Remotely in Thailand.

 No, dependents are not eligible for social security benefits unless they get a work permit.